gregbayer/gae-python-gcm/README.md

 2. Add entries to your app.yaml and queue.yaml based on included files.
 3. Copy the gae-python-gcm directory into your appengine project
 4. Make sure you set YOUR-GCM-API-KEY in /gae_python_gcm/gcm.py or in the settings module.
-5. Include "from gae_python_gcm.gcm import GCMMessage, GCMConnection" at the top of your python file
-6. Call create a GCMMessage and GCMConnection as in example.py
-7. Call notify_device() from the connection on the message.

 To add gae-python-gcm to your AppEngine project with Django: